-Yala National Park is Sri Lanka’s second largest park.
+Yala National Park is Sri Lanka’s second largest, and most visited park.
 Located on the southeastern tip of the country, it is bordered by the sea.
 The area was declared a national park in 1939 and it occupies almost 1,000 square kilometers divided into five blocks each with its own vegetation and characteristics.
-The park’s vegetation has forests, scrubs, grasslands, lagoons and everything in between.
+The park’s vegetation features forests, scrubs, grasslands, lagoons and everything in between.
 Although its 44 mammal species and 215 birds are all protected today, the park was originally a hunting grounds during colonial times.
-Perhaps what has made Yala so famous is its high concentration of leopards, the highest in the world, thanks to the fact that they have no natural predators and, as a result, they are more easily seen parading their beautiful coats around the park, day and night.
+What made Yala famous recently is research that indicated that it may have the highest concentration of leopards in the world (although this does not necessarily correlate with exponentially more frequent sightings).

 Yala is also a public, national park and appeals to both local and foreign visitors and offers a different experience to that of a South African private game reserve.
 Our talented team of rangers manage such parameters using their guiding prowess to track animals, avoid crowded areas and deliver an entertaining and detailed narrative – from the smallest critters, flowers, and birds, to the larger, more celebrated species – to deliver a world-class wilderness experience.
 The park is home to 215 bird species, including endemic species and 44 mammalian species, which includes the Sri Lankan leopard.
 The diversity makes great wildlife viewing where no two game drives are ever the same.

 Kataragama is one of the few religious sites in Sri Lanka that is venerated by Buddhists, Hindus, Muslims and the Veddas (indigenous group of people of Sri Lanka).

 Bundala National Park’s wetland and saltern habitat is home to a large collection of resident birds, as well as migrants that visit every winter, from waders to raptors.